Australia wide

 The Victorian Government’s Multicultural Affairs unit promotes diversity and inclusion in Victoria.
 It consults with community organisations, offers grants to Victoria’s multicultural and multifaith communities, and works on improving language services to Victorians.

-Victoria Legal Aid – Get help in your own language
+Victoria Legal Aid – Help in your language

 Victoria Legal Aid helps people with legal problems.
 You can find information about what they do in a range of languages on their website.
 They also arrange interpreters and give information about the law in languages other than English over the phone.